 What is the EMU?

 The Epilepsy Monitoring Unit at Fort Sanders Regional uses a Video EEG (VEEG) study to confirm that a person’s seizures are epileptic, determine the type of seizure activity being experienced, and identify where in the brain the seizures begin.

 The information from the monitoring study may help doctors adjust treatment plans or medications.

 What Can You Expect at the EMU?

 During your stay, EEG electrodes will be placed on your scalp to record brain waves and on your chest to monitor your heart rhythm.
-The recording will continue for 24 hours, and during this time, you will not be allowed to shower or leave your room.
+The recording will be continuous for up to five days, and during this time, you will not be allowed to shower or leave your room.